 - in the

-format, that is, in commonmark’s markdown, using (among others) the emoji extension), - using the pandoc-include filter,
+commonmark_x+pipe_tables+emojiformat, that is, in commonmark’s markdown (“with many pandoc extensions”), using (among others) the emoji and pipe_tables extensions), - using the pandoc-include filter,

 - and using custom filters that sets all the code blocks, or all the code block and inline code’s syntax highlighting to C# by default.